 Wed, July 20th

 |ARIEL Science Workshop (Current Agenda)||Yes|

 The meeting will feature community-nominated science talks as well as a roundtable discussion with TRIUMF's senior management to better align & communicate needs, resources, and future plans.

-In 2015 we will also have the *TUG Best Student Prize Competitions*.
-The four students who will compete for this title are
+The four students who will compete for this title are:

 More details can be found here.